unbit/uwsgi-docs/Install.rst

    apt-get install build-essential python

-And if you want to build a binary with python/wsgi support
+And if you want to build a binary with python/wsgi support (as an example)

 .. code-block:: sh